mdifils/Data-Modeling-Postgres/README.md

 ![star schema](images/star_schema.png)

-The star schema is best choice in this cas because:
+The star schema is the best choice in this case because:
 - **songplays table**: is the only central table to which all dimension tables are linked.
 - **Speed and performance**: Simple and fast queries with less `JOINs`.
 - **Normalization**: dimension tables don't have to be normalized.

+Thanks to pgAdmin version 4, the following Entity Relationship Diagram representing `sparkify database` was generated:

 ![data model](./images/sparkifydb.png)

-According to the dataset, there are 4 dimension tables and 1 fact table.
+The dataset has been modeled into 4 dimension tables and 1 fact table.

 ### Dimension tables